-- Narcissists are self-obsessed individuals who control others for their personal gain; they use a few specific tactics for getting and maintaining control.
+- Narcissists are self-obsessed and control others for their personal gain; they’re notorious for using a few specific tactics for getting and maintaining this control.

 - They then go on to play with difficult emotions like shock, awe, and guilt to maintain control over their victim.

 - Narcissists also gaslight or practice master manipulation, weakening and destabilizing their victims; finally, they utilize positive and negative emotions or moments to trick others.

 - When a narcissist can’t control you, they’ll likely feel threatened, react with anger, and they might even start threatening you.